6 Simple Steps to to Plan a Cross-Country Move

-Moving is expensive.
-You know this, so don’t be caught unprepared.
+Moving is expensive – but how much does it really cost?
+There are ways to figure out the potential cost, so don’t be caught unprepared.
 Each move is different, so you’ll need to put on your thinking cap and draft a list of costs.
 Set aside 10 minutes and just brain dump all of the costs that you’re likely to incur.
 Some examples:

 - Truck rental

 - Utility hookup fees

 Add up all of these costs and multiply it by 1.10 in order to add a 10 percent buffer.

 If Murphy’s Law taught us anything, it’s that whatever can go wrong, will go wrong.

 We decided to budget for moving to western Washington because it’s the farthest we’d be likely to move (and because it’s cool).
 I calculated that we’d spend a maximum of $3,264.80 in restarting our new life there.

 Now that we know how much money we’ll need to move, we need to actually start saving up for it.
 The simplest way to figure out how much you should save each month is to divide your total moving costs by the number of months you have to move.
 For me, it’d look like this:

 If I saved $233.20 per month for the next 14 months, I’d have a fully stocked moving fund.

 Sometimes you need to move on short notice, though, and you won’t be able to save up for it.
 In that case, you’ll need to figure out another way to finance it by taking on debt (unless you want to start a GoFundMe page and beg people for donations).